Karlheinz Krauth: Life

-Karlheinz Krauth was born in Bad Cannstatt on June 2, 1936.
+Krauth was born in Bad Cannstatt on June 2, 1936.
 He studied civil engineering at the Technical University of Stuttgart from 1956 to 1961, specializing in sanitary engineering.
 His first job as head of the sewage and composting plant in Baden-Baden already introduced him to the problems of wastewater engineering.
 This practical orientation was also evident later in all his research activities.

 In 1971, he received his Ph.D. from the University of Stuttgart under the supervision of Karl-Heinz Hunken and Baldefried Hanisch on the topic of "Der Abfluss und die Verschmutzung des Abflusses in Mischwasserkanalisationen bei Regen" (The discharge and pollution of the discharge in combined sewer systems during rainfall).
 For this work he received the Karl Imhoff Award in 1971.
 In 1972 he became head of the sanitary engineering department at the aforementioned institute in Stuttgart, and in 1974 he was appointed academic councillor.

 In 1987, the position was transferred to the professorship for wastewater technology.
-The 15 dissertations initiated by Karlheinz Krauth range from stormwater treatment, bulking sludge, nitrogen and phosphorus removal, anaerobic wastewater treatment and sludge digestion to the membrane activated sludge process.
-Together with Carl-Heinz Burchard and Dieter Groche, Karlheinz Krauth was involved in the first generation of teachers in the sewage treatment plant neighborhoods as well as in the operator training courses at different levels.
+The 15 dissertations initiated by Krauth range from stormwater treatment, bulking sludge, nitrogen and phosphorus removal, anaerobic wastewater treatment and sludge digestion to the membrane activated sludge process.
+Together with Carl-Heinz Burchard and Dieter Groche, Krauth was involved in the first generation of teachers in the sewage treatment plant neighborhoods as well as in the operator training courses at different levels.
 For these honorary activities he received the Golden Badge of Honor of the ATV - Abwassertechnische Vereinigung (German Association for Water, Wastewater and Waste, today: DWA) in 1983 and the "Bundesverdienstkreuz der Bundesrepublik Deutschland" (Order of Merit of the Federal Republic of Germany) in 1995.

-Karlheinz Krauth died on October 9, 2020 in Degerloch.
+Krauth died on October 9, 2020, in Degerloch.